-Historian Paul Johnson refers to the dying churches listed above as the "Seven Sisters."
-The seven denominations "as a whole lost between a fifth and a third of their members in the years 1960-90."10 He cites one study that calculated that the Methodists were losing 1,000 members a week for thirty years.
+Historian Paul Johnson refers to the dying churches listed in Table 1, above, as the "Seven Sisters."
+The seven denominations "as a whole lost between a fifth and a third of their members in the years 1960-90."[11]
+He cites one study that calculated that the Methodists were losing 1,000 members a week and have been for thirty years.